The Top 10 Most Expensive Hotels in Las Vegas

 The hotel also boasts one of Vegas’ most ornate pool areas offering poolside cabanas and daybeds to rent, and with the on-site casino, featuring table games, slot machines, poker and more, you’ll never need to leave the resort.

-Highlights: Fantastic dining, high-end shopping, stylish modern décor
+Highlights: Forbes Five-Star luxury, fantastic dining, high-end shopping, stylish modern décor, Tower Suites, Encore suites

 If you’re looking for somewhere stylish and classy to base yourself during your time in Vegas, the Wynn complex is the kind of place you should like.

-The larger Wynn Resort is the livelier of the two, while Encore has a more boutique feel – and is also slightly more expensive – although both feature exquisite décor and high levels of luxury.
+The larger Wynn Resort is the livelier of the two, while Encore has a more boutique feel – and is often considered slightly more refined – although both feature exquisite décor and high levels of luxury.

 Staying at either will give you easy access to some of the best shopping in town at Wynn Plaza, Wynn Esplanade and Encore Esplanade, and the resort’s two casinos will provide plenty of opportunities for entertainment.